NombuleloZizi/Project2/README.md

 Model Performance
-- Overall, the best model is definitely the tuned Random Forest Regressor Model.
+- Overall, the best model is definitely the Logistic Regression.

 ## Limitations & Next Steps